wp-plugins/wp-ultimate-post-grid/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 1.3 =
+Update to get the pagination feature

 = 1.2 =
 Update for a few new features